Raimundo Nina Rodrigues: Death

 Raimundo Nina Rodrigues died in France at 7:00 a.m. on July 17, 1906.
 Professor Brouadel, one of the forensic doctors Rodrigues most admired and who held the position of dean of the Paris School of Medicine, was responsible for the autopsy and the return of the body to Brazil.
 Since transportation between continents was time-consuming, Nina's body had to be embalmed for the long journey.
-News of her death reached Brazil by telegram and shocked the entire medical profession.
+News of his death reached Brazil by telegram and shocked the entire medical profession.
 As soon as the dean of the Bahia School of Medicine, Dr. Alfredo Tomé de Britto, heard the news, he suspended classes and lowered the national flag to half-mast.
-The burial took place in Bahia on August 11 of the same year, almost a month after her death.
+The burial took place in Bahia on August 11 of the same year, almost a month after his death.
 Nina's body was received with great honor in the capital of Bahia and due to its importance, in a request to the Ministry of the Interior, the students of the Faculty of Medicine of Bahia requested that all costs related to the funeral be paid by the federal government, since he had gone abroad representing the country on an official trip, however all expenses were paid by the academic community of Bahia.
 In the currency of the time, the expenses from the transfer of the body to the burial cost approximately 20,000 contos de réis.
 Upon arriving at the port of Salvador, the body followed in a funeral procession to the Monastery of São Bento, where it arrived at 6 p.m.
 At the Benedictine monastery, Nina's wake was held with the help of a rotation of fifteen college classes, each with fifteen students, until the time of the mass, after which they departed for the cemetery.
 The body was buried in the Campo Santo Cemetery, in the Federação neighborhood, where today stands a white tombstone of the man considered the founder of forensic medicine in Bahia.

 Salvador: Tropicalist, Forensic Scientist, and Anthropologist

 In Salvador, which had more than two thousand Africans registered at the time of the abolition of slavery (1888), he also dedicated himself to clinical medicine and to serving the underprivileged, mostly Black population, and was then called Doctor of the Poor.

 In 1889, he took the exam for the Faculty of Medicine of Bahia, becoming an assistant professor of Clinical Medicine, held by Councilor José Luís de Almeida Couto, a longtime republican, abolitionist, and nationally renowned politician.

-Below is a paleographic transcription of the handwritten letter from Nina Rodrigues containing information about her appointment and induction as a professor at the Bahia School of Medicine in 1889:
+Below is a paleographic transcription of the handwritten letter from Nina Rodrigues containing information about his appointment and induction as a professor at the Bahia School of Medicine in 1889: